marvinrobot42/stsh34pf80/README.md

 ### Features

 - updated to use embedded-hal version 1.0.x
-- designed for embedded use (ESP32-C3, -C6 and -S3 and STM32F3DISCOVERY)
+- designed for embedded use (ESP32-C3, -C6 and -S3) and Raspberry Pi
 - configurable interrupt pin
 - data ready status based presence, motion and ambient shock measurement reads
 - low pass filter configuration if needed